alejandro-du/enterprise-app/README.md

 License
 =======

+Note that enterprise-app is dual-licensed.

-Enterprise App is dual-licensed: It is Available under the terms of the GNU Affero General Public License (AGPL) V3, and also via a special agreement.
+Enterprise App is available under the terms of the GNU Affero General Public License (AGPL) V3, and also via a special agreement.

  - See license.txt for the AGPL terms.